 This is a public hybrid event: the face-to-face lecture will be streamed live online.You can tick the box during registration to request face-to-face access to the event.
 The number of tickets available for the face-to-face event will be allocated on a first-come-first-served basis.

-There will be a drinks reception and dinner after the lecture at Hotel Indigo, Durham at 5.30pm.
-You are welcome to attend both or just the drinks reception if you wish.
+There will be a drinks reception after the lecture at Hotel Indigo, Durham at 5.30pm.
+You are welcome to attend.

 Click Here to register for this event